fangli/kibana-authentication-proxy/README.md

 // You may want to update the built-in kibana3 to the latest version, just run
 # cd kibana && git checkout master && git pull

-// Then edit the config.js, just follow the direction in the file
+// Then edit config.js, make sure you have everything checked in the config file
 // and run!
 # node app.js
 ```